bdb-opensource/whitelist-executer/README.md

 Don't forget to edit the web.config (and for the agent, the .exe.config) so that the client and service endpoint addresses match.

+Also, see the security notes in the intro at the top of this document.

 ## Usage